tilltnet/mobilityfeed/README.md

-# mobilityfeed
+# mobilityfeed :package:

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mobilityfeed is to provide functions to interact with the [Mobility Database Catalog API](https://mobilitydata.github.io/mobility-feed-api/SwaggerUI/index.html).
+The goal of {mobilityfeed} is to provide functions to interact with the [Mobility Database Catalog API](https://mobilitydata.github.io/mobility-feed-api/SwaggerUI/index.html).

 Please refer to [https://mobilitydatabase.org/](https://mobilitydatabase.org/) for more information.

+> [!NOTE]
-This is an early development version using `v1` of the mobility database catalog API.
+> This is an early development version using `v1` of the mobility database catalog API.

 ## Installation